 Recent Tattoo Logo Design

-For the best viewing experience, click your mouse on one of the logos below to expand the size and move through the showcase.
-These logos have been designed for existing customers and displayed here as an example of the quality of work you can expect to receive using our award winning custom logo design service.
-This is a small sample of the logos we have created in over 20 years of designing logos.
+TrustPilot.com rate The Logo Co as excellent.
+The highest rated logo design company worldwide.
+That takes dedication, skill and an unbeatable user experience for our customers.
+The logos in this portfolio have been designed for existing customers and displayed here as an example of the quality of work you too can expect to receive.
+This is a small sample of the logos we have created in over 20 years of business.
 Your initial logo choices will be ready for you to view in just 3 days.
-Click on the Start your logo here! button to get started.
+Click here to get started.
 Logo packages start at just $199.
 You can add other services like printing, brochure design, web design etc once your logo is completed.

 Tattoo Logo Design Explained